-While the Atlanta Braves are gearing up for their second season in Cobb County’s SunTrust Park, The Battery Atlanta has shown that the area around the stadium is a true year-round destination with food, fun and games for all.
+While the Atlanta Braves are gearing up for their next season in Cobb County’s Truist Park, The Battery Atlanta has shown that the area around the stadium is a true year-round destination with food, fun and games for all.

 “We’re here all the time, even when baseball isn’t,” said Lauren Abernethy, director of marketing for Braves Development Co., which owns and operates the property.

 To see everything that this live/work/play locale has to offer will take more than one trip.
 Much more.
-There are 14 restaurants, many of which are managed by some of Atlanta’s top chefs, plus shops and entertainment destinations such as The Coca-Cola Roxy and Punch Bowl Social.
-Naturally, 2017 was a year of firsts for everyone involved.
+There are over 20 restaurants, many of which are managed by some of Atlanta’s top chefs, plus shops and entertainment destinations such as The Coca-Cola Roxy and Punch Bowl Social.

-“In the last few months, we have hosted a lot of firsts of our own, including a tree lighting and the New Year’s Eve Bash presented by Xfinity.
+“In the last few months, we have hosted a lot of firsts of our own, including a tree lighting and the New Year’s Eve Bash.
 The energy here on a game day is undeniable, but the experiences throughout The Battery Atlanta have added to the excitement of those game days.”

 When the Braves made the move out of Atlanta and Turner Field, they did so with the intention of creating a year-round destination rather than one only frequented during the team’s 81 home games.
 It’s safe to say that goal has been accomplished via The Battery Atlanta.

-Before games begin, the area swirls with activity as fans take in food and drink at places like Antico Pizza Napoletana, Yard House and Sports & Social, not to mention the fountain area and entertainment from the Braves’ “Heavy Hitters” drumline and cheerleaders.
+Before games begin, the area swirls with activity as fans take in food and drink at places like Antico Pizza Napoletana, Yard House, Terrapin Tap Room, and Cru Wine Bar, not to mention the fountain area and entertainment from the Braves’ “Heavy Hitters” drumline and cheerleaders.